 Once you know how they’re performing, you can optimize emails based on the metrics you’ve recovered and send out engaging and successful campaigns every time! *Note about open rates and IOS 15 updates

 Now that you have the driving knowledge of how to develop an email marketing strategy, you’re ready to give it a try!
 Implementing the tips and tricks we’ve shared, you can begin engaging with your audience and build lasting relationships.
-To help you get started, we have included a download with 26 email topic suggestions!
-If you're searching for customized help with your email marketing strategy for your cafe, check out our commercial services program.
+If you'd like further assistance in planning your coffee shop, we'd love to help!
+Feel free to reach out to our commerical services team, and be sure to join the Prima Coffee Community Industry Pro Space for additional resources and join the conversation with other industry professionals.